vinceskahan/v5wiki/OpenWeatherMap.md

 5. Copy that ID in to your weewx config, along with your API key, as shown in step 2 under "Installation" above.
 6. Restart weewx.
 7. Wait until OpenWeatherMap picks up your data.

+### Upgrading from weewx 2.6-2.7

+Simply run the extension installer then restart weewx.
+If your weewx.conf already contained a username and password, it should be remembered by the installer.

+### Upgrading from weewx 2.5

+If you were using the owm extension with weewx 2.5.x, be sure to remove the 'driver' parameter from the OpenWeatherMap section in weewx.conf.